Skip to main content

 }

-// Example: Call on app load (consider user settings first)
+// Call setup once on app load

 Responding to User Preferences